gardener/gardener/docs/development/local_setup.md

 ## Additional information

-In order to ensure that a specific Seed cluster will be chosen, add the `.spec.cloud.seed` field (see [here](../../example/90-deprecated-shoot-azure.yaml#L10) for an example Shoot manifest).
+To make sure that a specific Seed cluster will be chosen, specify the `.spec.seedName` field (see [here](../../example/90-shoot.yaml#L265-L266) for an example Shoot manifest).

 Please take a look at the [example manifests folder](../../example) to see which resource objects you need to install into your Garden cluster.